HuizeMao/GoogleImagesWebExtractor/README.md

 This repository contains files necessary to extract google images from web search.

-The way is done is following:
+The way it is done is the following:

 1.Download the two files(use git clone)